Bobby Storey: Post-prison

 Having spent over twenty years in prison, much of it on remand, his final release was in 1998, and he again became involved in developing republican politics and strategy, eventually becoming the northern chairman of Sinn Féin.

+It is alleged that the March 2002 Castlereagh police station break-in was planned by Storey as the alleged IRA Director of Intelligence.
+Confidential records and files held in the Special Branch offices were stolen during the raid.
+It is also alleged that a rogue Special Branch officer may have been involved.
+In both cases, Storey denied any involvement.

+In October 2002, during Stormontgate, a bag belonging to Storey containing secret documents was seized from the home of double agent Denis Donaldson during his arrest.
+The PSNI had been attempting to arrest Storey in possession of the bag, but had failed to do so and arrested Donaldson instead.

-On 11 January 2005 Ulster Unionist Member of Parliament for South Antrim David Burnside told the British House of Commons under parliamentary privilege that Storey was head of intelligence for the IRA.
+On 11 January 2005 Ulster Unionist Member of Parliament for South Antrim, David Burnside, told the British House of Commons under parliamentary privilege that Storey was head of intelligence for the IRA.

-On 9 September 2015, Storey was arrested and held for two days in connection with the killing of former IRA member Kevin McGuigan the previous month.
+On 9 September 2015, Storey was arrested and held for two days in connection with the killing of former IRA volunteer Kevin McGuigan the previous month.
 He was subsequently released without any charges, and his solicitor John Finucane stated Storey would be suing for unlawful arrest.

 Death

 Storey died in Newcastle upon Tyne, England on 21 June 2020 following an unsuccessful lung transplant surgery.
 Sinn Féin president Mary Lou McDonald described him as "a great republican" in her tribute.
 His funeral procession in Belfast on 30 June was attended by over 1,500 people including McDonald, deputy First Minister Michelle O'Neill, and former Sinn Féin president Gerry Adams, but was criticised for breaking social distancing rules implemented in response to the COVID-19 pandemic which, at the time operating in Northern Ireland, limited funeral numbers to no more than 30 mourners.